gorda/istio.io/content/en/docs/ops/configuration/security/root-transition/index.md

 after the new certificates are generated.
 {{< /warning >}}

-### Why does Pilot not work and log "handshake error"?
+### Why does Pilot not work and log "handshake error"?{#why-does-pilot-not-work-and-log-handshake-error}

 This may because Pilot is
 [not using an Envoy sidecar](#how-can-i-check-if-pilot-has-a-sidecar),